 Unfortunately, the abseil was postponed due to severe weather, so it has now been rescheduled for 21st October.
 Let’s hope the conditions are better this time!
 So please do keep donating towards it.
 I’ll keep plugging it on social media as the date approaches to remind people, because all of my posts about it last month really did pay off massively.

-But I must give extra special thanks to the one and only Richard Osman – yes, that one, the co-host of quiz show Pointless on BBC1 (not to mention the producer and presenter of many other big shows).
+But I must give extra special thanks to the one and only Richard Osman – yes, that one, the co-host of quiz show Pointless on BBC One (as well as the producer and presenter of many other big shows).
 He also has nystagmus, so while I was tagging all sorts of people on Twitter to get their attention, I thought I’d include him, just in case he might like or share the tweet.
 That was the best I thought I could hope for, so imagine my surprise when he donated £250 (plus £62.50 Gift Aid)!
 I still haven’t got over that to be honest, it is extremely generous of him.
 So big thanks again Mr Osman, you’re a legend!

 I was very fortunate to be interviewed for 2 guest posts by other bloggers this month (along with a third to be published soon).
 At the start of the month I was featured by Amanda Gene on her site, answering questions about my blogging and life in general.
 And in return I featured an interview with Amanda here on my site.
 So that was a nice exchange of posts.